Browse tips

 Books

-How to use Yume Techo Level 10 Life for life areas, honest check-ins, and small next steps
+How to use Yume Techo Level 10 Life for life areas and next steps

-Use the Level 10 Life page for honest check-ins: name life areas, rate the current level, notice what is working, and choose small next steps without trying to fix everything at once.
+Use Yume Techo Level 10 Life to review life areas, notice what needs attention, and choose small next steps without overbuilding your plan.

 The Yume Techo Level 10 Life page is a reusable life-area check-in page.
 Each box gives space to name one area, write notes, and circle a current level from 1 to 10.
-Use it when everyone needs to step back from daily tasks and ask, “Which parts of life need attention, and what is one small thing that helps?”
+Use it when you need to step back from daily tasks and ask, “Which parts of life need attention, and what is one small thing that helps?”

 This page works best when the numbers stay honest and practical.
 They are not grades.
 They are a quick snapshot so you can notice patterns, choose priorities, and stop trying to improve every part of life at the same time.